capri-docking/capri-docking.github.io/assessment/index.md

 ### Round 47 Target T160

-Target T160 features the structure of the Bacillus anthracis Sap S-layer assembly domain.
+Target T160 features the structure of the Bacillus anthracis Sap S-layer assembly domain, now published as PDB 6HHU.
 It consists of 6 individual domains that are organized in two dimensions.
 To it are bound two nanobodies.
 The individual interfaces bury between 150 and 610 &Aring;<sup>2</sup>.
 The interfaces are indicated in the following picture of the target.

 <center>
 <img src="files/T160_2D.png" width="600" />